 Frequently Asked Questions

-How many distinctive shades of Sunstone Orange are there?
+How many variations of Sunstone Orange exist?

 Our database currently catalogs 17 primary variations of Sunstone Orange, but the spectrum allows for infinite gradations between these defined points.